Building a new future for arts and health in Australia

 The overarching theme of the conference is “Mental Health and Resilience through the Arts”.
-Three key areas of practice and research will be explored: Mental Health and Resilience, Health and the Arts in Hospitals, Healthcare Services and Health Promotion, Creative Ageing
+Three key areas of practice and research will be explored: Mental Health and Resilience, Creative Ageing, Arts and Health in Hospitals, Healthcare Services and Health Promotion.

 The Australian Centre for Arts and Health (ACAH) is a not-for-profit health promotion charity with DGR status, building on the achievements of national advocacy and networking organization Arts and Health Australia (AHA).

-ACAH is an organisation with outstanding international connections and stands alongside peak bodies in the UK (National Alliance for Arts); EU (Long Live Arts); USA (National Organisation for Arts Health & National Center for Creative Aging); Canada (Arts Health Network Canada).
-ACAH is also supporting new arts and health initiatives under development in Singapore and Hong Kong.
+ACAH is an organisation with outstanding international connections and stands alongside peak bodies in the UK (National Alliance for Arts, Health and Wellbeing); EU (Long Live Arts); USA (National Organisation for Arts Health, National Center for Creative Aging); Canada (Arts Health Network Canada).
+ACAH is also supporting new arts and health initiatives under development in the Asia Pacific.

 Professor the Hon Dame Marie Bashir AD CVO